JCarlee/acf-head-start-to-esri-portal/README.md

 # ACF Update Utility
-A Python-based utility to update the ACF Head Start data in a Geodatabase (GDB) using ArcPy and other libraries.
+A Python-based utility to update the ACF Head Start data in a Geodatabase (GDB) and Esri Portal.

 ## Author
 **John Carlee**